Create and import elements¶

 Internal storage access

-Note that the internal storage access is already available on iOS and Windows Mixed Reality devices (HoloLens), and soon on Oculus Quest, Oculus Rift and Android.
+Note that the internal storage access is already available on iOS (compatible with iCloud) and Windows Mixed Reality devices (HoloLens), and soon on Oculus Quest, Oculus Rift and Android.

 You can access your models acquired on Sketchfab directly from Minsar.
 If you have a Sketchfab Pro plan or above you also have access to your own library of 3D models, regardless of public download settings.